WICG/webcomponents/proposals/shadow-dom-v1-in-blink.md

 a.getDestinationInsertionPoints == [s, c]  // A node can be re-distributed through a slot.
 ```

-I'm Blink Contributor.
+I'm a Blink developer.
 What's the impact of v1 for our codebase?
 ----

 - [ ] I'd like to remove [ElementShadow] and relevant classes someday.
 However, we can't remove it until we drop the support of multiple shadow roots from Blink.